sagarbhokre/LyftChallengeV2/README.md

 # LyftChallengeV2 - Semantic Segmentation

 ### Overview
 Implementation tries to address semantic segmentation requirement for Lyft Challenge with Udacity.
 It uses [MobileNet](https://arxiv.org/abs/1704.04861) architecture.
 All stride-16 depthwise convolutions were replaced with dilated depthwise convolutions and the two final stride-32 layers were removed.
 This is similar to what was done in [Multi-Scale Context Aggregation by Dilated Convolutions](https://arxiv.org/abs/1511.07122).
-It also contains skip-connections for stride-8 and stride-4 (adding stride-2 gave no better results).
+It also contains skip-connections for stride-8 and stride-4.
 The model uses the [Keras MobileNet implementation](https://github.com/fchollet/keras/blob/master/keras/applications/mobilenet.py) and training is done with [TensorFlow](https://www.tensorflow.org/).

 ### Preparing the data for training